 Everyone must pay Stamp Duty Land Tax (SDLT) on property transactions or non-residential land in England and Northern Ireland.
 The rules on SDLT have changed massively in the last few years, so it’s vital to seek professional advice for your stamp duty refund, even for the most straightforward of property and land purchase transactions.

-Overpaid stamp duty is common for several reasons.
-The 2016 changes to stamp duty cover the majority of properties but very few property professionals are aware of these and the public even less so.
-Many solicitors, lawyers and agents aren’t tax specialists, and lack the knowledge to understand the complicated regulations.
-Even if you’ve used the stamp duty calculator, it doesn’t cover all the complex elements of the property tax system.
+Overpaid stamp duty land tax is common for several reasons.
+The 2016 changes to stamp duty cover the majority of properties but very few professionals are aware of these and the public even less so.
+There are also some serious shortcomings in the HMRC SDLT tax calculator, which is designed to only serve as a ‘mere guide’.

-One reason that you may be entitled to a Stamp Duty Land Tax repayment is that there are also certain SDLT exemptions which may not have been applied during the buying process:
+You may be entitled to a Stamp Duty Land Tax repayment if certain SDLT exemptions weren't applied during the buying process.

 Our team of SDLT advisors will investigate your purchases, as through no fault of your own, you may have overpaid and could claim a refund.
 There are several tax relief and exemptions available as well as the simple fact that the property itself could have been misclassified.